VUEngine/vuengine.github.io/documentation/user-guide/game-levels.md

 ## Actor

-Actors are the basic unit of game logic in VUEngine projects.
-They are special Containers that can be streamed in and out of Stages automatically or manually.
-They are configured by providing an ActorSpec that specifies, among other things, which components to attach to it when instantiated:
+`Actor`s are the basic unit of game logic in VUEngine projects.
+They are special `Container`s that can be streamed in and out of `Stage`s automatically or manually.
+They are configured by providing an **ActorSpec** that specifies, among other things, which components to attach to it when instantiated:

 ```cpp
 ComponentSpec* const BoxActorComponentSpecs[] =